nicolashahn/pi-helmet-cam/README.md

 #### `kill_process.sh`

 - kill all running python processes, quick way to stop the script if running in background

-#### `video/`
-- the Python script will create a `video` directory to store videos in
-- each video will have its own directory, the name being a current timestamp
-- inside this, there will be 5 second clips with the form `<timestamp>-000001.h264`
-- protip: when you move this directory to your laptop/desktop, you can select all files and open them with VLC or similar and they'll play in order
-- TODO: have script automatically merge the files after recording

 #### `cronlog`
 - where logs from starting the script on boot with `cronjob` will go